Eddie Rosario Player Props: Braves vs. Diamondbacks

 - TV Channel: BSAZ

 Looking to place a prop bet on Eddie Rosario?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Eddie Rosario At The Plate

-- Rosario has 11 doubles, a triple, five home runs and seven walks while batting .239.
+- Rosario is hitting .251 with 11 doubles, a triple, seven home runs and seven walks.

-- Looking at the 48 games he has played this season, he's hit a long ball in five of them (10.4%), and in 2.9% of his trips to the dish.
+- Rosario will look to extend his four-game hitting streak.
+He's batting .368 with two homers over the course of his last games.

-- In 25.0% of his games this season, Rosario has had at least one RBI.
-He's picked up more than one in 8.3% and driven in three or more of his team's runs in two contests.
+- He has hit a long ball in six games this season (12.2%), leaving the park in 4% of his trips to the plate.

-- He has scored in 15 games this season, with multiple runs three times.
+- He has scored in 16 games this year (32.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.